PrincetonUniversity/SPECFEMPP/docs/developer_documentation/tutorials/index.rst

 Tutorials
 =========

-Developer tutorials are designed to help you undestand SPECEFM++ code architecture and how to extend the code base.
+Developer tutorials are designed to help you undestand SPECEFM++ code architecture.

 .. toctree::
     :maxdepth: 1